davidmyers6643/voyageurs-java-assessment/README.md

 - Create a class called `User` that inherits from `Person`.
     - add a protected property called `isAdmin` that is a boolean.
-    - Write the constructor on `User` so that it extends from `Contact` and accepts a 3rd parameter, a boolean of whether or not that user is an administrator.
+    - Write the constructor on `User` so that it extends from `Person` and accepts a 3rd parameter, a boolean of whether or not that user is an administrator.
     - Write a getter and setter for the firstName property as well as a getter and setter for lastName
     - Write a method on the `User` class called `isAdmin()` that returns a boolean if the contact is an administrator.